deephdc/image-classification-tf/README.md

 pip install -e .
 ```

+ **Requirements:**

-This project has been tested in Ubuntu 18.04 with Python 3.6.5.
+ - This project has been tested in Ubuntu 18.04 with Python 3.6.5.
 Further package requirements are described in the `requirements.txt` file.
-It is a requirement to have [Tensorflow>=1.10.0 installed](https://www.tensorflow.org/install/pip) (either in gpu or cpu mode).
+- It is a requirement to have [Tensorflow>=1.10.0 installed](https://www.tensorflow.org/install/pip) (either in gpu or cpu mode).
 This is not listed in the `requirements.txt` as it [breaks GPU support](https://github.com/tensorflow/tensorflow/issues/7166).
+- Run `python -c 'import cv2'` to check that you installed correctly the `opencv-python` package (sometimes [dependencies are missed](https://stackoverflow.com/questions/47113029/importerror-libsm-so-6-cannot-open-shared-object-file-no-such-file-or-directo) in `pip` installations).

 ## Project Organization